jonverrier/UBox/README.md

 - Throwdowns, where participants from multiple gyms complete the same series of workouts though heats to final.

 ## Modules
-Core - all domain logic.
+- Core - all domain logic.
 No dependencies on Node, or on front end frameworks.
 Pure typescript.
-Apisrv - Node.js server, serves both status content pages and the APIs used by the web app & mobile apps.
+- Apisrv - Node.js server, serves both status content pages and the APIs used by the web app & mobile apps.
-UIWeb - a react.js front end for the Whiteboard application UIApp (not started) - a React native front end for the whiteboard application.
+- UIWeb - a react.js web app end for the Whiteboard application
+- UIApp (not started) - a React native front end for the Whiteboard application.

 ## Technologies